The Scriptures along with Reason teaches us, concerning the Undifferentiated BEING

-There is no other comparable to Him in existence, essence, and being.
-(Although, by mistranslations and perverted interpretations it is said otherwise.)
-By His desire all else exists and is sustained.
-He stepped down, so to speak, into the finite perception of His own creatures, heavenly and earthly, and sat down upon a Throne.
-He has manifested Himself to Moses and others in a mode with human-like features, and also in the mode of an invisible spiritual presence, word, and power–called, the holy spirit or holy inspiration, ruach ha’qodesh, in Hebrew.
-This is not another person, but rather, it is His Own Spirit and Presence, funneled down out of infinity, so to speak, into a mode discernible and agreeable to our humanity.
+It/He/She stepped down, so to speak, into the finite perception of His own creatures, heavenly and earthly, and sat down upon a Throne.
+He has manifested Himself to Moses and others in a mode with human-like features, and also in the mode of an invisible spiritual presence, word, and power–called, the holy spirit or holy inspiration, ruach ha’qodesh.
+This is not another person, but rather, it is His/Her Own Spirit, Power and Presence, ‘funneled’ out of infinity, so to speak, into a mode discernible and agreeable to our humanity.

-Yahwéh Elohíym created various angelic-spirit-beings, who carry out various functions and act on His behalf in His Royal Court in the Heavens and are sent on various missions to humanity.
+YHWH first emanated spirits into being who would later enter the fetus in the womb after conception.
+The Elect One, is the Firstborn over all and his people, like the Head over the Body.
+YHWH also emanated various angelic-spirit-beings, who would carry out various functions and act on His behalf in His Royal Court in the Heavens and be sent on various missions to humanity.

 His face represents His incomprehensible infiniteness.